Fuping County, Shaanxi

 Fuping County (富平县 (Fùpíng Xiàn)) is a county located in the center of Shaanxi Province, China.
 It is the westernmost county-level division of the prefecture-level city of Weinan.

 The Fuping County has an area of 1233 km2 and a population of 750,000.
 Its postal code is 711700.
 It comprises 24 towns, 337 administrative villages.

+A particular breed of persimmons originating from the area, the Fuping persimmon (富平尖柿, literally translated to Fuping pointy-tipped persimmon), is named after this place.
+It is a type of astringent persimmon of the species Diospyros kaki.
+When dried, it is highly coveted domestically.

 Xi Jinping, the General Secretary of the Chinese Communist Party, traces his ancestry here.
 His father, former Vice-Premier Xi Zhongxun was from here.

 Administrative divisions

-As 2019, Fuping County is divided to 1 subdistrict and 14 towns.
+As of 2019, Fuping County is divided to 1 subdistrict and 14 towns.